gSchool/exercises/sudoku-validator/README.md

 nine 3x3 sub-grids that compose the grid contains all of the digits from 1 to 9.

-Write a command-line program that can read a file containing a sudoku grid and validates it.
+Write a command-line program that can read a file containing a sudoku grid and validate it.
 The grid can be partially or completely solved.
 It either gives a success message or a list of errors and their positions.

 Sample Usage: